Graduate and Undergraduate Catalog

 Learners have a good chance for success in the liberal studies

-of study, and able to work independently setting and meeting
+study, and able to work independently setting and meeting goals.

-entirely online via the Internet, or in combination.
+online via the Internet, or in combination.
+All learning formats

 e-mail, and learning from a distance.